-During the year ended December 31, 2022, unwinding costs of deferred consideration payable for Roto Sports amounted to \$325, and resulted in total deferred consideration balance of \$7,574 as of December 31, 2022, out of which \$4,774 was the non-current portion and \$2,800 was the current portion of the deferred consideration balances, respectively.
-The Group expects to incur financial expenses related to unwinding of the deferred consideration until December 2023.
+During the year ended December 31, 2023, unwinding costs of deferred consideration payable for Roto Sports amounted to \$230, and resulted in total deferred consideration balance of \$5,300 as of December 31, 2023, which was all current portion.
+During the year ended December 31, 2022, unwinding costs of deferred consideration payable for Roto Sports amounted to \$325, and resulted in total deferred consideration balance of \$7,574 as of December 31, 2022, out of which \$4,774 was the non-current portion and \$2,800 was the current portion of the deferred consideration balance.
+The Group does not expect to incur financial expenses related to unwinding of the deferred consideration after December 2023.